filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 This FIP is motivated by a security problem: under current semantics, miners can be exposed to gas penalties from underfunded messages created by intra-tipset “self-drain” patterns.
 Tipset-wide reservations eliminate this exposure when correctly implemented, but they also introduce new invariants and error classes that must be handled carefully.

-- **Partial Orphan Spam.** Strict Sender Partitioning introduces a specific spam vector: a malicious sender can broadcast different sets of valid messages to different miners.
-If Block A and Block B are both mined and included in a tipset, and the sender appears in both, the messages in the lower-precedence block (say Block B) are ignored.
-The miner of Block B incurs the cost of propagating and storing these bytes but receives no gas reward for them.
-This "partial orphan" risk is an accepted trade-off to prevent the critical "tipset invalidation" attack described above.
-It is similar in nature to existing risks where duplicate messages (same CID) are included in multiple blocks, but extends to excluding distinct messages from the same sender.
+- **Partial orphan spam.** Strict Sender Partitioning introduces a spam vector: a sender can broadcast different valid message sets to different miners, causing lower-precedence blocks to carry messages that become ignored at execution time.
+The miner of the lower-precedence block bears propagation and storage cost but receives no gas reward for those ignored messages.
+This trades a tipset invalidation risk for a block-level bandwidth and inclusion-cost risk.
-- **Miner exposure to underfunded gas.** By reserving `Σ(gas_limit * gas_fee_cap)` per sender before any message executes, and enforcing all value transfers against free balance `balance − reserved_remaining`, the protocol ensures that senders cannot move away funds required to pay for gas.
-A message either executes with its gas fully funded from the reserved amount or the tipset fails reservation checks and is considered invalid (post-activation), removing a class of exploits where miners are forced to subsidize underfunded gas.
+- **Miner exposure to underfunded gas.** By reserving `Σ(gas_limit * gas_fee_cap)` per sender before execution and enforcing non-gas transfers against free balance, the protocol prevents explicit messages in `M(T)` from losing gas backing because earlier value-moving execution drained the sender's account mid-tipset.
-- **Complete coverage of value-moving paths.** Security depends on the guarantee that every value-moving operation is checked against free balance.
-Implementations MUST ensure that all paths that move FIL (including message value transfers, actor creation sends, FEVM/ EVM CALL and DELEGATECALL, SELFDESTRUCT, and built-in implicit sends) route through the reservation-aware transfer primitive.
-Any missing path would allow reserved funds to be spent, potentially re-introducing miner exposure or breaking reservation invariants.
-Tests should explicitly cover SELFDESTRUCT and implicit sends to guard against regressions.
+- **Complete coverage of value-moving paths.** Security depends on every value-moving operation being checked against free balance.
+Implementations MUST ensure that all paths that move FIL, including message value transfers, actor creation sends, EVM calls that carry value, SELFDESTRUCT-like flows, and built-in implicit sends, route through the reservation-aware transfer primitive.
+Any missing path would allow reserved funds to be spent and would invalidate the model.
 - **Reservation invariants and node errors.** The safety of this design relies on strict invariants:
   - `gas_cost = gas_fee_cap * gas_limit` is defined over unbounded integers; conforming implementations MUST compute it without overflow for all messages admitted by the protocol.
-  - Preflight in reservation mode MUST enforce `reserved[sender] ≥ gas_cost`; any violation indicates host/engine inconsistency (a reservation invariant failure).
+  - Preflight in reservation mode MUST enforce `reserved[a] >= gas_cost` for the resolved sender `a`; any violation indicates host/engine inconsistency.
-  - `end_reservation_session` MUST observe a zero remainder; any non-zero reservation at End is a reservation remainder failure.
+  - `End` MUST observe a zero remainder; any non-zero reservation at End is a node error.
-  Implementations MUST treat overflow and reservation invariant failures as node errors (implementation bugs or misconfiguration), not as consensus-level exceptions.
-A node that encounters such conditions should stop following the chain and alert operators rather than attempting to continue on an alternative fork, to avoid consensus splits based on buggy behaviour.
+  Implementations MUST treat overflow and reservation invariant violations as node errors, not as alternate consensus outcomes.
+A node that encounters such conditions should stop following the chain and alert operators rather than attempting to continue on an alternative fork.
 - **Risks from partial or incorrect implementations.** Incomplete implementations—such as failing to decrement reservations on prevalidation failure, neglecting to clear reservations at End, or mishandling “not implemented” status codes—can lead to stuck reservation sessions, inconsistent free-balance checks, or silent fallback to legacy semantics when reservations should be enforced.
 These bugs can undermine the protection this FIP is intended to provide and, in the worst case, cause nodes to accept or reject tipsets differently.
 Implementers SHOULD rely on the test categories described above (especially integration and fuzz tests) to detect such partial behaviour.
 - **Denial-of-service and performance considerations.** Reservation plans and the associated ledger create a new surface for resource exhaustion.
 To mitigate DoS risks:
   - Hosts and engines MUST enforce reasonable bounds on plan size, including a maximum number of distinct senders (`MAX_RESERVATION_SENDERS`) and a maximum encoded plan size (`MAX_RESERVATION_PLAN_BYTES`); exceeding these bounds MUST produce a dedicated “plan too large” reservation failure.
   - Plan aggregation in the host SHOULD remain O(n) in the number of explicit messages, and engine checks SHOULD remain O(1) per message, so that Stage-1 reservation overhead remains a small fraction of total tipset application time.
   - FFI surfaces should avoid unbounded allocations when decoding plans or exporting telemetry, and implementations SHOULD monitor reservation-related metrics to detect abnormal workloads.
-- **Activation and configuration risks.** Because reservations become consensus rules only from network version 28 onward, misconfigured pre-activation nodes that enable “strict” reservation enforcement can fork away from the canonical chain by rejecting tipsets that other nodes accept.
-Operators SHOULD treat strict pre-activation modes as testing tools and ensure production nodes match the network’s agreed activation and gating policies.
-Post-activation, nodes MUST treat “not implemented” reservation responses as node errors, not as consensus signals, to avoid silently diverging back to legacy behaviour.
+- **Activation and configuration risks.** Because reservations become consensus rules only after activation, misconfigured pre-activation nodes that enable strict reservation enforcement can fork away from the canonical chain by rejecting tipsets that other nodes accept.
+Operators SHOULD treat strict pre-activation modes as testing tools and ensure production nodes match the network's agreed activation and gating policies.
+Post-activation, nodes MUST treat unsupported reservation functionality as a node error, not as a consensus signal.

-Overall, this FIP strengthens miner and network security by preventing a class of intra-tipset gas underfunding exploits, while relying on well-specified invariants (coverage `reserved[sender] ≥ gas_cost`, zero remainder at session end, non-negative reservations) and resource limits (`MAX_RESERVATION_SENDERS`, `MAX_RESERVATION_PLAN_BYTES`) to bound the new surfaces it introduces.
+Overall, this FIP prevents a class of intra-tipset gas-underfunding exploits while relying on explicit invariants (coverage for the resolved sender, zero remainder at session end, non-negative reservations) and resource limits (`MAX_RESERVATION_SENDERS`, `MAX_RESERVATION_PLAN_BYTES`) to bound the new surfaces it introduces.
 Careful implementation, testing, and error handling across engines and hosts is essential to avoid new consensus divergence risks.

 ## Incentive Considerations